learn-co-curriculum/phase-1-intro-to-context/README.md

 contexts in the next lesson.

 It's also worth your time to take a look at the tests in `test/indexTest.js`.
-Because of this application's design, it's easy to test the functions which drive the application.
+Because of this application's design, it's easy to test the functions that drive the application.
 Some programmers consider this style of programming to be optimal for the ease of testing and simplicity of code.

 ## Resources